FiloSottile/FiloSottile/maintenance.md

 Most of my projects don’t have a formal code of conduct, but I uphold the values of the [Go Community Code of Conduct](https://go.dev/conduct) and I have a zero-tolerance policy for toxic behavior.

 Comments that create an unwelcoming environment will lead to a ban.
 This is my garden, you can go be a jerk elsewhere.

+### Supported versions

+I do not support any versions of my software older than [`@latest`](https://go.dev/ref/mod#version-queries).
+Likewise, I do not hold back dependencies to support building with older versions (e.g. of the Go toolchain).

+If using a fixed release Linux distribution that's shipping outdated software or toolchains, Go [makes it easy](https://go.dev/blog/toolchain) to build and install `latest` with the right toolchain.
+Asking upstreams to carry that support and compatiblity burden is just not sustainable.

 ### Security